-- Predefined traffic type web, email, FTP, multimedia, etc., - Traffic of selected users, - Traffic of all users who have already exceeded any of their transmitted data quota. - Large data transfers, - Packets matching selected traffic rule (see chapter 8), - Traffic of selected network service (see chapter 16.3), - Packets with a particular DSCP value. - The DSCP value in Kerio Control can be set by using traffic rules, but it can also be set by other routers on the way, the client or/and the server.
+- Predefined traffic type web, email, FTP, multimedia, etc., - Traffic of selected users, - Traffic of all users who have already exceeded any of their transmitted data quota. - Large data transfers, - Packets matching selected traffic rule (see chapter 9), - Traffic matching selected URL rule (see chapter 15.2) or FTP rule (see chapter 15.5), - Traffic of selected network service (see chapter 17.3), - Packets with a particular DSCP value.
+The DSCP value in Kerio Control can be set by using traffic rules, but it can also be set by other routers on the way, the client or/and the server.